13 ways to make money from watching videos

 The bigger your audience, the more you can charge companies to share their content.

-Try reaching out to the influencer marketing departments of brands that you're interested in to discuss working together on a sponsored video post.
+Try reaching out to the influencer marketing departments of brands you're interested in to discuss working together on a sponsored video post.

-You could also use freelance sites like Fiverr to find companies who'd be happy to pay you a fee to share their video content online.
+You could also use freelance sites like Fiverr to find companies that'd be happy to pay you a fee to share their video content online.
 This could be especially effective if you have a smaller online following.

 But if you do get paid to share a post online, remember to clearly state that it's an advert or sponsored post.
 You can find more info and guidance in the ASA's Influencer Guide.